derektypist/derek-dhammaloka-cv/README.md

 As a user, I can get a tooltip (e.g. LinkedIn) by hovering over one of the social links.

-As a user, if I am on the interests page, I can get tooltips by hovering over the links.
+As a user, if I am on the Interests page, I can get tooltips by hovering over the links.

+As a user, if I am on the GitHub page and the username has repos, I can get tooltips by hovering over one of the repositories.
+For example, `View repository for Hello-World`.

-As a user, if I select one of the links, I can get more information on one of the links, for example BCS (opens in a new tab).
+As a user, if I select one of the links, I can get more information on one of the links, for example `BCS` (opens in a new tab).

 As a user, I can view my work history.